itsalfredakku/rxops-uikit/archive/showcase/SHOWCASE_INTEGRATION_COMPLETE.md

 # Demo Integration Complete

 ## Summary
-Successfully integrated all planned demo components into the RxOps UI Demo.
+Successfully integrated all planned demo components into the RxOpsDemo.
 The demo now features a comprehensive, professional healthcare UI library with all major component categories represented.

 ## ✅ Completed Integration